 Inside 41 is a comprehensive guide to the people who work at the BBE.
 The most up to date version can be found on the Board's website.

 District Resource Support

 There are a number of people at the District level who are available to help you in specific subject areas, and can provide in-class support.
-They are:
+For the most updates list please look here: website.